ls1intum/Artemis/README.md

 3. **UMS:** Atlassian JIRA Server (more specifically Atlassian Crowd on the JIRA Server)

 ## Development Setup
 ArTEMis is based on [JHipster](https://jhipster.github.io), i.e. Java [Spring Boot](http://projects.spring.io/spring-boot) development on the application server and Javascript ([Angular 1](https://angularjs.org)) development on the application client in the browser.
-To get an overview of the used technology, have a look at [https://jhipster.github.io/tech-stack](https://jhipster.github.io/tech-stack) and other tutorials of the JHipster homepage.
+To get an overview of the used technology, have a look at [https://jhipster.github.io/tech-stack](https://jhipster.github.io/tech-stack) and other tutorials on the JHipster homepage.

 You can find tutorials how to setup JHipster in an IDE ([IntelliJ](https://www.jetbrains.com/idea) is recommended, but it also runs in other IDEs as well) on [https://jhipster.github.io/configuring-ide](https://jhipster.github.io/configuring-ide).